neilbrown/edlib/README.md

 closed) and performs the drawings there.
 When a refresh is required, the various pixmaps are combined and drawn to the target window.

-Variable with fonts are supported as are images.
+Variable width fonts are supported as are images.
 An image is typically the only thing drawn in a pane, so sub-panes must be used to draw images within a document.